Ryan3389/news/README.md

 # news

-## Live URL:
+## Live URL
-Check this project out here:
+Check this project out here: https://news-t8uc.onrender.com/

 ## Description
 NewsHub is a simple CRUD application, powered by the news api, allowing users to browse different news articles in different categories.